-Au Singe Vert
+Au Singe Vert céramiques - objets de curiosités Mobile : 0686689259

-Mobile: 0686689259

-7 rue Chabanais
+7 rue Chabanais Paris 75002

-Paris 75002

-bought in 1771 from his mother-in-law some buildings she owned in Clignancourt, near what is now rue Marcadet.
+Desruelles), architect and building contractor, bought in 1771 from his mother-in-law some buildings she owned in Clignancourt, near what is now rue Marcadet.
 After years of research, in 1775, Deruelle declares a porcelain factory which is incorporated as a joint-stock company.
-Under the direction of Deruelle, the factory of Clignancourt, located in the district of this name, in Montmartre, obtains to be protected by the count of Provence, brother of the king.
+Under the direction of Deruelle, the Clignancourt factory, located in the district of this name, in Montmartre, obtained protection from the Count of Provence, brother of the king.
 The Count of Provence granted his patent on October 25, 1775.
-From this date, Clignancourt porcelain adopted the mark of LSX (for Louis Stanislas Xavier, first names of the Count of Provence) instead of the windmill.
+From this date, Clignancourt porcelain adopted the LSX mark (for Louis Stanislas Xavier, first names of the Count of Provence) instead of the windmill.
 The factory has up to 93 workers.
 There was strong competition between the factories of Sèvres and Clignancourt.
 Only the Sèvres factory had the right to use polychromy and gold for the decoration of its porcelains.
 During a search of the Clignancourt factory in 1779, painters were discovered "busy painting different colors".
 After a long procedure, his protector obtains a postponement of the prosecution.
 In 1787, the Clignancourt factory gained the same privileges as that of Sèvres and could therefore use polychromy and gold.
 This factory was active from 1768 to 1799.
 It produced tableware in a luxurious neoclassical style, often enhanced with gold paint, which was characterized by its finesse.